In this post, I’m going to list out every possible way to build backlinks in 2021.

 If you need to build 10,000 links to become competitive for the term “How to start a blog,” it’d take you 10,000+ hours to do so.
 For context, you only work 2,000 hours a year at a full-time job.
 Do you want to dedicate 5 full-time years of your life to ranking for this query?

-Of course not, this type of brute-force approach would be stupid.
-We need to be smarter than this to compete.
+Of course not, that type of brute-force approach would be idiotic.
+We need to use out time more efficiently than this to compete.

 Create Amazing Content and Wait